TN 10 (07-90)

 B. Example

-Ralph Folley was denied retirement benefits because he needed one additional QC to be insured.
-He arranged for his brother to report that he earned $600 although he did no work.
-Ralph reapplied for and was awarded benefits the next year.
-It was later discovered that Ralph did not work for his brother and, therefore, should never have received benefits.
-Since Ralph had fraudulently obtained insured status, he is at fault for his overpayment.
+Marcus Burnett, the applicant, was denied retirement benefits because one additional QC was needed to be insured.
+The applicant made arrangements for their sibling to report that Marcus earned $600 although no work was performed.
+Marcus reapplied for and was awarded benefits the next year.
+It was later discovered that Marcus did not work for that income and, therefore, should never have received benefits.
+Since Marcus had fraudulently obtained insured status, the individual is at fault for their overpayment.

 To Link to this section - Use this URL: